Skip to main content

 "Beyond the Pilot"

 How organisations are moving AI from experiment to operations.
 Real stories from the ground - what worked, what didn't, what you'd do differently.
-Team adoption, ROI realities, change leadership.

 AI in Practice